Speed limits and enforcement

 - an inappropriate limit will tend to be disregarded by drivers, so careful consideration must be made to set the right limit for a particular stretch of road

 - the location, we would not introduce a speed limit for single entities, such as at a junction, a sharp bend or on a steep hill

 Read more in the council's speed limit policy and national guidance on speed limits

 Dorset Police (Dorset Road Safe) are responsible for enforcing speed limits.
-Any reports of excessive speed should be sent to them at firstname.lastname@example.org.
+Reports of excessive speed should be referred for investigation.

 30mph limits in residential areas